Cellane/deep_thought/README.md

    dokku domains:set bot YOUR.DOMAIN.HERE
    ```

+6. Configure TLS so that the bot is accessible via HTTPS in a way that is acceptable to you, perhaps with Dokku’s [Let’s Encrypt plugin](https://github.com/dokku/dokku-letsencrypt)

 ### Dokku configuration (local side)

 1. From the directory into which you have checked this repository out, configure the remote repository pointing at your Dokku instance: